Install the latest stable version of Rustsudo pacman -S --needed rustuprustup toolchain install stable# Clone the repo in a temp directory.export PARU_TMP_DIR=$(mktemp -d)git clone https://aur.archlinux.org/paru.git "${PARU_TMP_DIR}/paru"# build and install paru.cd "${PARU_TMP_DIR}/paru"makepkg -si#

 If you ever need help, Hyprland has their own wiki, so read it!

-and start required services.
+To start customizing Hyprland, just copy the necessary dotfiles to ~/.config/ and start required services.
 Running Hyprland at this time is not yet recommended since we haven’t customized the rest of the programs yet.

-Also copy your desired background image to ~/.config/background
+Also copy your desired background image to ~/.config/background.

-Now, Hyprland’s configuration files are in place, but we still need to configure the rest of the system for it to function properly.
+Now, Hyprland’s configuration files are in place, but we still need to configure

 If you are having problems with Hyprland, see their wiki.